-Table 1-4 City Lines of Succession Emergency Coordination Emergency Policy and Governance Mayor, City Manager_designee(s) Public Works Lead Workers Rural District Fire Chief Emergency Preparedness Comm.
-Mayor and Council members (order of succession) Council members (order of succession) City Manager, or designee City Attorney
+Table 1-4 City Lines of Succession Emergency Coordination Emergency Policy and Governance 1.
+Mayor, City Manager, designee(s) 1.
+Mayor and Council members (order of 2.
+Public Works Lead Workers succession) 3.
+Rural District Fire Chief 2.
+Council members (order of 4.
+Emergency Preparedness Comm. succession)City Manager, or designee 2.3.
+City Attorney

 Each City department is responsible for pre-identifying staff patterns showing a line of succession in management's absence.
 All employees shall be trained on the protocols and contingency plans required to maintain leadership within their departments.
 The City Manager, or designee, will provide guidance and direction to department heads to maintain continuity of government and operations during an emergency.
-Individual personnel and/or volunteers within the City are responsible for developing and implementing continuity of government and operations plans to ensure continued delivery of essential functions during an emergency.
+Individual personnel and/or volunteers within the City are responsible for developing and implementing continuity of government and operations during an emergency.